blockchainamm/melodic_minor_scale_simulator/README.md

 261.6256

 ---------
-The frequencies of notes in the G4 melodic minor scale in ascending order\
+The frequencies in Hz of notes in the G4 melodic minor scale in ascending order\
 391.9954\
 440.0\
 466.1638\